Alterations to a home

 8. Pergolas and gazebos

-The proposed pergola/gazebo must have FACS and local council approval before work starts, and can only be built on land controlled by you.
+The proposed pergola/gazebo must have DCJ and local council approval before work starts, and can only be built on land controlled by you.
 The proposed structure should match the existing dwelling in materials and look, be structurally sound, freestanding and NOT be attached to any other structure.

 All paving must be laid with falls to allow any water to run away from the dwelling.
 Paving levels should NEVER be formed higher than the adjoining dwelling’s damp-proof course (DPC) and brick weep-holes.